lucasjds/Arke.ToDoList.API/README.md

 # Code Coverage
 Inside the `Arke.ToDoList.API\Arke.ToDoList.Tests`, it is found a report on the Code Coverage.
 To keep it simple, only the Business Logic was covered.

-# Things to Improve (All the things below I couldn't due lack of time, but they were in my target)
+# Things to Improve (All the things below I couldn't do due to lack of time, but they were in my target)
 1. I could have applied **CQRS** creating a TaskModelWrite and a TaskModelRead.
 Maybe the client wants to save the Created datetime of that Task.
 That would be useful for that.
 The TaskModelWrite would have the TaskModelBase properties and TaskModelRead would have the TaskModelBase plus DateTimeCreated property.
 By doing that we separate the models and write actions like POST and PUT would use the TaskModelWrite as parameter in the controller.
 Read Actions, GET verbs, would use as parameter TaskModelRead.
 By doing that you make your code more scalable and flexible.
 2. I could have used FluentValidations to have a more scalable application.
 By doing that, I would have separated the validation from the TaskService, for example, and would be applying one responsaiblity principle of SOLID.
 3. To document, I could have used stylecop.
 By Doing that I could have documennted the Interfaces and all the files with a brief explanation